firepear/thrasher-music-catalog/README.md

 This is a great deal more readable.
 In fact it resembles the `WHERE` clause of a SQL query, because that's exactly what it becomes.
-If we examine `c.Filter` after calling `ParseFormat`, in the middle of it will be:
+If we examine `c.FltrStr` after calling `ParseFormat`, in the middle of it will be:

 `WHERE facets LIKE ?
 AND ( year LIKE ?
 OR year >= ? ) OR artist LIKE ?
 AND artist LIKE ?`